dbaty/soho/docs/ref.rst

 ``soho-build`` accepts the following command-line options:

 ``-a``, ``--assets-only``
     See ``assets_only`` setting above.

 ``-c CONFIG_FILE``
     Use ``CONFIG_FILE`` as the configuration file.
 By default, Soho uses a file named ``sohoconf.py`` in the working directory.

 ``-d``, ``--dry-run``, ``-do-nothing``
     See ``do_nothing`` setting above.

 ``-f``, ``--force``
     See ``force`` setting above.

 ``-h``, ``--help``
     Show all command-line options.

 ``-v``, ``--version``
     Show the version number.

 Template bindings (metadata)
 ============================

+For each source file that is processed, the template receives two
+bindings:

+``body``
+    The HTML fragment as a string.

+``md``
-For each source file that is processed, the template receives a binding named ``md`` that is dictionary.
-It contains the specific metadata of the source file (which inherits from the metadata of its directory, recursively) plus the following key:
+    A dictionary that contains the specific metadata of the source file (which inherits from the metadata of its directory, recursively) plus the following key:

     ``path``
         The URL to the generated file relative to the root of the site.
 It always starts with a ``/``.

         For example, the source file in ``src/foo/bar/file.html`` would have a path equal to ``/foo/bar/file.html``.